Spinal Cord Injury

 Treatment of spinal cord injury is generally directed at decompressing the spinal cord and stabilizing the spinal column in an effort to prevent further injury.
 Sudden traumatic episodes of spinal cord injury may initially be treated with steroids with the hope that this will reduce inflammation and allow the spinal cord tissue to recover.
 However, recovery from spinal cord injury is often not possible.
 Therefore, efforts are made to decompress the spinal cord or repair and stabilize the spinal column to prevent further neurologic decline.
 If the spinal column is not stabilized or the spinal cord is not decompressed, further injury and neurologic impairment is likely.
 Any form of spinal cord injury warrants immediate neurosurgical evaluation.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained spine surgeon in New Jersey who performs minimally invasive spine surgery as well as complex spinal procedures.
 Dr. Lipani is a specialist in the treatment for spinal cord injury and many other spinal conditions such as spinal stenosis, herniated discs, degenerative disc disease, low back pain, neck pain, spinal tumors, spinal cancer and more.
-Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for spinal cord injury.
+Dr. Lipani treats patients from around the world, New York, Pennsylvania, and New Jersey including locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for spinal cord injury.
 Dr. Lipani offers image guided spine surgery approaches for spinal cord injury treatment, tailored to the needs of each patient.
-For state-of-the-art spinal cord injury treatment, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+For state-of-the-art spinal cord injury treatment, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!